KulEDmitr/geometric_lib/docs/docs.md

 ```

 #### perimeter(int: a, int: b) -> int: perimeter
-Parameters: a, b (int): sidse of a rectangle
+Parameters: a, b (positive int): sidse of a rectangle
-Returns: (int) perimeter of the rectangle
+Returns: (positive int) perimeter of the rectangle
+Raises: TypeErorr if value is not integer and ValueError if it's negative or zero

 ```
 >>> perimeter(3, 4)